ramzybouyahya/ramzybouyahya.github.io/_posts/2019-4-19-Meta-bug-bounty-Takeover-any-wit.ai-account.md

 During routine testing of Wit.ai’s Facebook login integration I discovered a critical vulnerability: the backend accepted JWT `signed_request` tokens without verifying the HMAC-SHA256 signature.
 This allowed forging a valid `signed_request` by modifying the payload (e.g., `user_id`) and re-signing with any secret.
 The server relied only on the header & payload and ignored signature verification.

-An attacker could impersonate other Facebook users and obtain `access_token`s for their sessions.
+An attacker could impersonate other Facebook users and obtain `access_token` for their sessions.

 ---